Famous Studios: Home media

+Paramount-owned cartoons

-As of 2021, there has been no official release of the Paramount-owned Famous Studios library.
-Many of the cartoons are in the public domain and widely available (albeit usually in poor quality) in several low-budget DVDs and Blu-Rays sold in supermarkets and department stores.
-In 2012, Thunderbean Animation restored and released a collection of public-domain Noveltoons on DVD entitled Noveltoons Original Classics.
+Before 2026, there were no official home video releases of the Paramount-owned Famous Studios library, with the sole exception being the 1966 Noveltoon short Space Kid.
+Many of the pre-1950 cartoons are in the public domain and widely available (albeit usually in poor quality) in several low-budget DVDs and Blu-Rays sold in supermarkets and department stores.
+In 2012, Thunderbean Animation released a collection of public domain Noveltoons on DVD entitled Noveltoons Original Classics, and later re-released the collection on Blu-ray in 2019.

+On January 26, 2026, film preservationist Thad Komorowski announced the Famous Studios Champion Collection, the first officially licensed release of the Paramount-owned Famous Studios cartoons.
+Produced by Komorowski's Cartoon Logic label and distributed by ClassicFlix, the set was released on DVD and Blu-ray on April 21, 2026, and features 18 cartoons restored from 4K scans of the original theatrical negatives in co-operation with the Paramount Pictures Archives.

+Popeye and Superman cartoons

 In 2008, Warner Home Video released Popeye the Sailor: 1941–1943, Volume 3, the third volume of a series of Popeye DVDs.
 It contained all the black & white Famous Studios Popeye cartoons alongside the last of the Fleischer shorts.
 In 2018, Warner Archive released Popeye the Sailor: The 1940s, Volume 1 which continued where the previous set left off and contained the first 14 Technicolor Famous Studio cartoons from 1943 to 1945.
 Warner Archive continued the collection with Popeye the Sailor: The 1940s, Volume 2 and Popeye the Sailor: The 1940s, Volume 3 officially collecting all the Popeye cartoons from the 1940s.
 The remaining Famous Studios Popeye cartoons from the 1950s have yet to be released.

 Additionally, in 2006 to coincide with the release of Superman Returns, Warner Home Video restored and released all the Fleischer and Famous Studios Superman shorts as bonus material on The Christopher Reeve Superman Collection and Superman Ultimate Collector's Edition box-sets.
 Later in 2009, Warner Home Video released a standalone DVD set entitled Max Fleischer's Superman: 1941–1942 which contained all the Fleischer and Famous Studios Superman shorts.
 In 2023, Warner Bros.
 Home Entertainment released a Blu-Ray version entitled Max Fleischer's Superman: 1941–1943.